Social Justice Action Group (SJAG)

 Where to I get supplies to put up posters?

-Check out the Voicebox on the third floor of the JRC!
+Check out the Voicebox on the third floor of the Rosenfield Center!
 It is stocked with markers, poster paper, a printer, a photocopier, and usually some nice colored paper as well.
-Alternatively, the Multicultural Affairs Suites on the second floor of the JRC has poster-making materials available for students planning events regarding multicultural affairs and social justice.
+Alternatively, the Multicultural Affairs Suites on the second floor of the Rosenfield Center has poster-making materials available for students planning events regarding multicultural affairs and social justice.